Overview of Early Intervention Services and Supports

 - Better Start for Children with Disability (Better Start)

-Under these programmes, children under the age of six with an eligible diagnosis can access early intervention funding of up to $12,000 (a maximum of $6,000 per financial year).
+Under these programs, children under the age of six with an eligible diagnosis can access early intervention funding of up to $12,000 (a maximum of $6,000 per financial year).
 The funding is for services and therapies from a panel of registered service providers.

 Up to 35 per cent of this funding ($4,200, or $2,100 per financial year) can be used to buy resources recommended for your child by a registered service provider.
 This could include visual aids, communication boards, sound field systems or other equipment.